7 Signs of a Legacy System - Sign 6 Might Surprise You

 You aren’t able to integrate it with the latest tools

-In the present day scenario, this could be the defining difference between a legacy system and a modern tech stack.
+In today's scenario, this could be the defining difference between a legacy system and a modern tech stack.
 For instance, can your present insurance administration system support integration with IoT?

 Your organization probably depends on a gamut of tools to keep it running and many of them are from a third party.
 If your legacy system does not support cloud integration or allow easy integration with new features available in third-party, single-service modules, this would impede efficiency.
 This is especially true in the case of IoT, where the seamless functioning of each IoT device depends upon the entire network being connected on a cloud-based platform.